-In episode 204 we talked about……!
+In episode 204 we talked about the new Ableton Push 3!
 Plus all the usual segments!
 Funny Side, News from the Geekery, Price Watch, Name that Synth …

 - Video replay